zhaojanelle/animated-clock/README.md

+---
+summary: 'Use CSS keyframe animations to make a clock face with rotating hands.'
+time: '1 hour'
+deliverables: '1 HTML file, 2 CSS file, images'
+---

 # Animated clock

-- Approx. completion time: **1 hour**
-- Deliverables: **1 HTML file, 1 CSS file, images**

----

-**Use CSS keyframe animations to make a clock face with rotating hands.**
+## Overview

+- *Fork this repository.*
 - The hands on the clock should automatically rotate around the clock face—completing 12 hours.
-- The HTML is completely done.
 - Some of the CSS is already complete for you.
+- **DO NOT change the HTML file.**
+- *Run it through Markbot and make sure it passes all the checks.*

+---

+## Details

+*Hour hand rotation time:* `6s`

 ---